Smatek1001/AI_DnD/_DM_Instructions/DM_Instructions.md

     3. A **dream mission** (a non-canonical sandbox).
     4. A **discussion about running the game** (no in-game play).
 3.  **[[Vaelin_Shadowleaf|PC]] Status Confirmation:** You (the Player Character) will confirm your character's current Hit Points (HP), any temporary HP, current spell slots used, current uses of class resources, and any ongoing conditions.
 4.  **DM Sets Scene:** I will state the current in-game location, approximate time, and immediate environmental details.
-(Note: This step, along with 5 and 6, will be skipped if the session type is 'discussion about running the game'.)
+(Note: This step, along with 5 and 6, will be skipped if the session type is 'discussion about the game'.)
 5.  **Active Quests Reminder:** I will briefly remind you of any active quests and your immediate objectives.
 6.  **Player Intentions/Goals:** You will state your character's immediate intentions or goals for the start of the session.
 7.  **Initiate Play:** I will then describe the scene and await your character's first action.